riatelab/magrit/docs/en/functionalities/cartogram.md

 Methods (1) and (3) offer comparable results in terms of visual quality, but method (1) is generally faster.

+## Attributes created on the result layer

+The three methods of creating cartograms create a new attribute on the result layer.
+This attribute has a slightly different meaning depending on the method used:

+- For method (1), the created attribute is `area_error`, this represents the error between the calculated area and the target area (to determine how closely the calculated size of an entity matches what it should be if it had been resized perfectly; we display it in Magrit because it informs us about how "good" the resizing is).
+This value is also used as a "stop condition" internally to control when the algorithm should stop.
+- For method (2), the created attribute is `scale`, this is by how much we apply the scale transformation to each feature (a scale of 2 would make the object 200% larger).
+- For method (3), the created attribute is `area_error`, this represents the ratio between the desired target area for a polygon (proportional to the statistical value) and its current area.
+  It is also used as an indicator of the algorithm’s convergence (and we also display it in Magrit because it informs us about how "good" the resizing is), but not as a stopping condition in our implementation, since the user manually selects the number of iterations.

 ## Example

 <ZoomImg